chgeuer/azure-isv-cookbook/customer-invitation.md

 ### Preparing for the session

-**Solution Architecture Diagram**: Please have your solution's architecture ready to present it during tech discovery.
+Please have your solution's architecture diagram ready to present it during tech discovery.
 Ideally, please share it with us in e-mail 2-3 days prior to the session.
 If you need more information or inspiration regarding the right level of detail, please head over to https://cookbook.azureisv.com/technical-envisioning-session for samples.

 You might also look into the following questions:

-- In which technical area do you specifically need advisory from Azure Engineering?
+- In which Azure areas do you specifically need advisory from us?
 - Your team's cloud readiness: Does your technical team already have
   - experience on Azure, or
   - another cloud environment (AWS, GCP), or
   - is this your first cloud project?
-- Your application's cloud readiness: Are you
+- Your application's cloud readiness: Are you ...
   - building a new 'greenfield' application,
   - migrate your app from another cloud environment, or
   - migrate from an on-premises data center?
-- Pain points, challenges, and issues you're facing during your cloud journey
+- Pain points, challenges, and issues you're currently facing during your cloud journey
-- Your expectations for our project
+- Expectations for our project
-- Your project's schedule and important milestones, if any
+- Project's schedule and important milestones, if any
 - Your functional and non-functional requirements:
   - High Availability and Resiliency:
     - Can your application be deployed across multiple availability zones?